Software-Engineering-Team-11/Project/README.md

 python code\main.py
 ```

 When user_id entered, click the "enter" key to autopopulate.
 If user does not exist will be added to Supabase for future reference.
+After inputting user_id click continue.

 ## TEAM MEMBERS
 ```